insraq/insraq.github.com/_posts/2017-8-29-make-some-music.md

 ## Give it a Go

 Of all the advices in the guide, here is the single most important one: **start writing music now**.
-Here is the bottom line: you can forget all about the rules, simply open up Bosca Ceoil and start messing around (formally known as *try and error*), I can guarantee you, you will end up with some results that can surprise yourself.
+Here is the bottom line: you can forget all about the rules, simply open up Bosca Ceoil and start messing around (formally s as *try and error*), I can guarantee you, you will end up with some results that can surprise yourself.
 Not only that, I find the process of writing music quite therapeutic and enjoyable.
 The result, even though may not be some masterpiece, is definitely *good enough* for your Ludum Dare game.

 I've created some random fragments (*motifs*) while writing this guide.
 Altogether they take less than an hour and I am definitely going to adapt them to my next game. [**Have a listen**](https://soundcloud.com/insraq/sets/rand-pieces-1), if you think the result is okay, remember you can achieve that too!